Reasons to Move Revenues or Expenses

 Interim Financial Reporting

-Copies of any cost sharing reports prepared and submitted to the sponsor by the DLC should be provided to OSP and VPF.
+Copies of any cost sharing reports prepared and submitted to the sponsor by the DLC should be provided to RAS and VPF.

-VPF will inform OSP if they perceive the project is falling behind in meeting its cost sharing obligation or if documentation of non-funded cost sharing does not conform to cost sharing guidelines.
+VPF will inform RAS if they perceive the project is falling behind in meeting its cost sharing obligation or if documentation of non-funded cost sharing does not conform to cost sharing guidelines.

 Final Financial Reporting